 What foundations should I build my CoE on?

 During an insightful discussion at WFA, our digital experience expert panelists explored what makes for an effective CoE that accomplishes its goal and sets a standard for employee experience practices enterprise-wide.
 John DuBois, VP of Digital Services at NTT DATA, explained that a CoE (or Workforce Productivity Center) must be compromised around 3 key areas if we are to successfully deliver an employee-centric human DEX program:

 *Pro tip from John: be sure not to overlook OCM, a critical component when it comes to being employee-centric

-Employee experience is the foundation you DEX program – and subsequent CoE) must be built on.
-Humanizing IT, putting the focus back toward the end users and those participating in those tech experiences, is vital to succeeding in the new world of hybrid work.
+Employee experience is the foundation of your DEX program – and subsequent CoE) must be built on.
+Humanizing IT, putting the focus back toward end users and those participating in those tech experiences, is vital to succeeding in the new world of hybrid work.
 An efficient DEX CoE will:

 - Capture data to enable predictive analytics and omnichannel automation to boost employee productivity